 Introduction

-Filter Double-encoded Requests
+Filter Double-Encoded Requests

-This feature prevents attacks that rely on double-encoded requests.
-This applies in a scenario in which an attacker submits a carefully crafted double -encoded request to IIS 7.0.
-If this occurs, IIS 7.0 may accept a request that it would otherwise reject.
-When this feature is enabled, IIS 7.0 will normalize the URL twice -- if the first normalization is different from the second, the request is rejected.
-When IIS 7.0 rejects a request for this feature, the error code logged is 404.11.
+This feature prevents attacks that rely on double-encoded requests and applies if an attacker submits a carefully crafted double-encoded request to IIS.
+When the double-encoded requests filter is enabled, IIS normalizes the URL twice; if the first normalization is different from the second, the request is rejected and the error code logged is 404.11.
+The double-encoded requests filter was the VerifyNormalization option in UrlScan.

 <configuration>